 There are many ways of getting strong, sometimes talking is the best way.

-I serve a wide variety of individuals and couples in my Saratoga and Palo Alto practices.
+I serve a wide variety of individuals and couples in my Saratoga practice.
 Currently, my clients are distributed equally between men, women, couples and young adults.

 I view the therapeutic relationship as a partnership in which we explore what it is you want to change or accomplish in your life.
 I provide you with a safe, confidential and supportive environment in which to interact.
 Depending on your need, I can serve as a life coach, counselor, and/or psychotherapist.

 My goal is to understand and learn about you in an empathic way.
 Clients report that they appreciate my down to earth, relaxed nature.
 I am open to your questions and actively offer feedback, interpretations and suggestions.
 Periodically, I ask for your assessment of our work together.
 I make changes and adjustments accordingly.

 I draw on a variety of theoretical disciplines, but generally work with what is best for you and your stated objectives and needs.
 I have found it useful to invite, through our discussions, ways to enhance intimacy in relationships, both with your self and with others.

 Generally our behaviors, interpretations, assumptions, and beliefs have been formed in our early years.
 For this reason, I will encourage exploration of childhood developmental and relationship issues.
 Gaining that understanding and seeing that you have other choices can be helpful and empowering.

 As much as you want to change, we may talk about your resistance to change.
 We are human, after all, and like to maintain control of our familiar patterns even if they no longer work in a helpful or productive way.